Home Food Science Brewing Tea in the Fridge: Is Cold Brew Tea Safe?

-Just about every source regarding brewing tea in the refrigerator for iced tea presents it as an alternative to making sun tea.
+Just about every source regarding brewing tea in the fridge for iced tea presents it as an alternative to making sun tea.
 This makes sense as sun tea was an ill-informed fad that produces a bacterial soup.
-But the idea of using the sun and a glass container is to slowly brew the tea and thus end up with a better tasting, less bitter tea.
+But the idea of using the sun and a glass container is to slowly brew the tea and thus end up with a better-tasting, less bitter tea.
 Since making sun tea facilitates the growth of bacteria, maybe using the fridge to brew the tea even more slowly will be even better!

 This is a lot to unpack for something as simple as iced tea, so I’ll try to make it as simple and direct as possible.
 I will not tell you about my grand and adventurous experiment where I made approximately 100 batches of tea.
 I’ll simply tell you whether or not you can make tea in the fridge and whether it is better or safer than sun tea.